Damitwhy/NA-Share/README.md

 - **Hosting**: Heroku

 ## Usage

 - Register an account or log in if you already have one.
-- Create your profile and start sharing your recovery journey.
+- Sharing your recovery journey.
-- Rate and review resources to help others in the community.
+- Comment on other's Shares to help others in the community.
 - Connect with other members through private messages.

 ## Contributing
 We welcome contributions!
 Please read our Contributing Guidelines for more details.